rothnic/windmill-mcp/README.md

 # Install dependencies
 npm install

-# Start local Windmill instance and set up everything
+# Option 1: Complete setup with local Windmill instance
 npm run dev:setup

+# Option 2: Generate without Docker (use your own Windmill instance)
+npm run dev:mcp:ready

 # This will:
-# 1. Start Windmill in Docker
-# 2. Wait for it to be ready
-# 3. Fetch OpenAPI spec from running instance
+# 1. Fetch OpenAPI spec from Windmill
-# 4. Generate MCP server code
+# 2. Generate MCP server code in build/
+# 3. Apply any overrides from src/overrides/

-# 5. Build the generated code
+# The generated code is in build/ and ready to use

-# In another terminal, run the MCP server
-npm run dev:mcp
+# Run the runtime loader which handles everything:
+node src/runtime/index.js
 ```

 #### Development Workflow